dfulmer/spreadsheet-maker/README.md

 # Directory apps/2
 combine_tsv.py - had to change .save to .close but then it worked.
 I also updated my test files with this one.
 There were problems caused by using equals signs - the spreadsheet showed an error on opening.
 I think that may have explained all the previous problems where there was an error when you open the Excel spreadsheet.
 This script now makes a spreadsheet, but it does have formatting of the first row - bold text, and centered in the cell.

+pytest - one test passes, the second test does not.